 Parent Apps: The main objective of these apps is to track buses and notify parents in case of delays.
 There are a number of options available.
 One of the biggest challenges for these apps is accurately predicting the time delay between a scheduled stop time and an actual projected time of arrival.
 This requires a significant depth of integration between the routing systems, the dispatch system and the telematics devices.

 Wi-Fi on Buses: The concept is to have Wi-Fi on buses to allow schools to extend their classrooms to buses, but most schools struggle to justify this expenditure.
 One reason is that most kids nowadays have cell phones with unlimited data plans which can be used as hotspots.

-Also, Wi-Fi service is more useful for rural school districts as they have longer routes with spotty cell coverage.
-It is also being tried out as an option to provide high-speed internet access to children in households that do not have access to a reliable broadband connection, which is often required to complete their homework.
+Also, Wi-Fi service is more useful for rural school districts, as they have longer routes with spotty cell coverage.
+It is also being tried out as an option to provide high-speed internet access for children in households that do not have access to a reliable broadband connection, which is often required to complete their homework.

 Tablets: This is the newest technology gadget to be introduced in the school bus industry.
 Again, in principle, who can argue with the need to have this solution when all modern cars come equipped with screens?

 However, the biggest challenge has been to display timely and accurate information about the route to the school bus driver.
 This requires robust scheduling and dispatch applications that integrate tightly with the tablet.
 Also, there is a lack of clarity around regulations regarding the use of tablets by drivers.